RoboSense-LiDAR/rs_driver/doc/howto/pcap_file_advanced_topics.md

 ## 4 User Layer, Tail Layer

-In some user cases, User may add extra layers before or after the MSOP/DIFOP packet.
+In some user cases, User may add extra layers before or/and after the MSOP/DIFOP packet.
 + USER_LAYER is before the packet and TAIL_LAYER is after it.

 ![](./img/12_user_layer.png)